Run a Job

 Learn how to run a job to generate a new data version in a project or for production.

-After adding new data to Visier, running a job generates a new data version with the new data.
-You can manually run a job to test and validate new data before releasing the data version to your users.
-Different users run jobs for different purposes.
-In this article, you will learn how to manually run a job in a project.
+When you add new data to Visier or change your transformation logic, you can run a job to generate a new data version.
+Depending on your needs, you can run a job in the production project or a draft project.
 Alternatively, you can set up a recurring job schedule to run jobs regularly.
 For more information, see Schedule a Job.

 Note: